 How Long Does Chickenpox Last?

 Rashes can begin to manifest on the surface of the skin within the first 48 hours of exposure to the virus, marking the initial stage of infection.
 Typically, it takes a period ranging from 10 days to 2 weeks for the blisters to harden and scab.
-In more mild cases, the symptoms may last for around 5-7 days.
+In milder cases, the symptoms may last for around 5-7 days.

-Although these timeframes are broad guidelines, it’s a good idea to bear these in mind when it comes to estimating whether the symptoms can overlap with your holiday.
+Although these timeframes are broad guidelines, it’s a good idea to bear them in mind when it comes to estimating whether the symptoms can overlap with your holiday.
 It is always best to consult with a doctor or GP to determine the exact timeline of your chickenpox infection and when it is safe for you to travel.

 Can I Fly with Shingles?

-Shingles can often be restrictive and painful – meaning you need to think long and hard about proceeding with your travel plans as a result.
+Shingles can often be restrictive and painful, meaning you need to think long and hard about proceeding with your travel plans as a result.
 So long as you feel well enough, and your GP deems that your condition has passed the most contagious stage, it should be fine to travel.

 However, checking with your airline beforehand is a must.
 Whether that means you check online or even give them a call to discuss their policy before you turn up at the airport.
 The last thing you want is to get turned away at the aircraft cabin door before boarding.